otto-car/fullstackchallenge/README.md

 * All of the base, novice, and intermediate requirements
 + Allow users to filter/search through the table of cars
 * All of the base, novice, intermediate and expert requirements
-+ Host the application online and use a server framework
++ Host the application online and use a server framework (we enjoy hosting services like AWS, Azure, Heroku and DigitalOcean but you're welcome to use a different hosting provider)
 + Show us your work through your commit history

 -------